Let’s call it what it is, “stupid”. Mass adoption of a stupid idea does not in anyway alter the intellectual value of that idea. It’s still stupid.

 In today’s age there seem to be daily polls on just about every major topic in the news cycle; and what purpose do they serve?
 If everyone thinks you should be shot, does it make it a good idea?
 Of course it’s absurd.
 If everyone thinks your house should be burned down and you should be put in prison, does that make it a good idea?
 Absurd as well.
 If everyone thinks that you should pay 90% in taxes, does that make it a good idea?
 No, it certainly does not.

 What if everyone is wrong?
 It’s happened before.
-They are called mobs and they used to hang people, riot in the streets, burn cars in Paris, destroy downtown Seattle and help populists rise to power.
+They are called mobs and they used to hang people, riot in the streets, burn cars in Paris, destroy cities and help populists rise to power.
 Going along with the thoughts of the mob, the more emotional the thoughts – the worse it is… going along for the sake of joining the movement – is flat stupid.

 By the way, some of the most foolish and stupid ideas come from the most statistically intelligent people you will ever meet.
 You might say that smart people usually have really dumb ideas.
 But that’s a topic for another day.